Oracle ORDER BY Clause

 1;Code language: SQL (Structured Query Language) (sql)

-In the ORDER BY clause, we used these column positions to instruct the Oracle to sort the rows.
+In this example, the position of name column is 1 and credit_limitcolumn is 2.
+In the ORDER BY clause, we use these column positions to instruct the Oracle to sort the rows.

 See the following locations table in the sample database: